Fluffernuttersandwich/Smorgasbord/README.md

 13. "Does a Wabbajack/MO2 ModList require permission from the others mod authors?"

-No, because again, as far as Nexus Mods sees it, it's no different than a user going and downloading each of the mods from the ModList independantly and stringing them together exactly as I did.
+No, because again, as far as NexusMods sees it, it's no different than a user going and downloading each of the mods from the ModList independantly and stringing them together exactly as I did.
 All the Wabbajack/MO2 applications do is make the process more efficient to use someone else's list.
 It does **_not_** rebundle/repackage mods!
 Your boy Fin (FNS) goes to great length to ask for permission to use Requirements, and if an author demanded I remove their mods, I would honor the request.
 But, that's never been an issue because we try to keep people happy.